 Like a surprising number of my teammates, I had no construction or manufacturing experience when I interviewed here.
 In fact, I hadn’t even heard of Simpson Strong-Tie before I was told their marketing department was looking for a copy editor.
 But after I read a little bit about the company on its website and talked to a few of the employees, I knew almost immediately I could be at home here.
 Continue reading “A Day of Giving, Year-Round Commitment”

-When November comes around, many Americans think of Thanksgiving, gratitude, and opportunities to give back.
-Our company has a longstanding tradition created by Simpson Strong-Tie founder, Barclay Simpson, that ties into one of the company values #8: Give Back.
+When November comes around, many Americans think of Thanksgiving, gratitude, and opportunities to give back. has a longstanding tradition created by Simpson Strong-Tie founder, Barclay Simpson, that ties into one of the company values #8: Give Back.
 Every year in November, Simpson Strong-Tie celebrates giving back with our Do What You Can Day.
 On that day, our branches organize employee activities partnering with charitable nonprofits.
 Our many branches and warehouses stepped up this year and did their part in supporting their communities.
 Check out our employees’ efforts and look at the various projects they participated in for this Do What You Can Day.
 Continue reading “Simpson Strong-Tie’s 2021 Annual Do What You Can Day”

 Our company values are defined by the nine principles of our founder, Barclay Simpson.
 The eighth principle is “Give Back.”
 According to Barclay it reflects the idea that “we’re all connected in some way and are all part of a greater community.
 It’s important to make what impact you can – you may not have the financial means that others might have but whatever you can do, do it.
 Look for small ways to give back every day.”
 Dena Lee, a Customer Service Representative from our Stockton branch, has taken that value to heart.
 She shared with us why this is her favorite value and how she applies it to her personal life.